flinker-app/docs/docs/ifc-viewer-filter-multiple-ifc-files-power-bi.md

 ## Example data model

-Create a file table with one row for each complete IFC file:
+Create a file table with one row for each complete IFC file.
+For a single-file report, the table needs only one row.

 | File ID | Project | Filename | Filepath |
 | --- | --- | --- | --- |